Our site is in Beta Live, we welcome your feedback to help us improve the site.

 We will never charge you more than the assessment says you can afford, and you will never pay more than the actual cost of the services you use.

 If you or someone who knows you, think you might need help because of an illness or disability, you might benefit from an assessment to see if you are eligible for support from the Council.
 Contact Community Health and Social Care Direct.
+If you are in hospital a social worker will usually contact you to take you through this process.

 A Care and Support assessment reviews how difficult you find it to :